PRD-Team-B/fe-prd/README.md

 - All data stored in React state (frontend only)
 - Fetch and display customer reviews from an API

-## Important Notes

-⚠️ **This is a frontend-only application:**

-- No backend server required
-- No API endpoints
-- All data (reviews, product info) is stored in React state
-- Data is not persisted (resets on page refresh)
-- Perfect for static hosting (Vercel, Netlify, GitHub Pages, etc.)

 ## Getting Started

 First, install the dependencies: